awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 12. Repeat this procedure for the **HandlerStoreData** class.
 Name the corresponding Lambda function **ETLStoreData**.
 When you finish, you will have two Lambda functions that you can reference in the Amazon States Language document.

+**Note**: It's recommended that you increase the timeout value for the Lambda functions.
+For more information, see [Configuring functions in the console](https://docs.aws.amazon.com/lambda/latest/dg/configuration-console.html).

 ## Add the Lambda functions to workflows

 Open the Lambda console.
 Notice that you can view the Lambda Amazon Resource Name (ARN) value in the upper-right corner.